CyVerse-learning-materials/git-for-mere-mortals/index.rst

 - Code development

 ..
-    Note:: Git is not really for storing or manipulating data, especially large files
+.. note:: Git is not really for storing or manipulating data, especially large files